rms95/rias-table-ocr/README.md

 4. Add/remove borders where required
 5. (Optional) Limit allowed characters by click numeric
 6. Copy the table using `ctrl + c`

+## Development
+1. Clone this repo: `git clone https://github.com/rms95/rias-table-ocr.git`
+2. Create a Python venv in the repo using `cd rias-table-ocr` `pip -m venv .venv`
+3. Activate the venv using `./.venv/Scripts/activate`
+4. Install as editable package: `pip install --editable .`